DoctorWkt/CSCvon8/journal.md

 Then, test each instruction one a a time to see a) that the control lines are correctly generated and b) if the PC correctly increments on the right microinstructions and loads when JumpZero is requested.

+I've burned the ROM and started testing.
+NOP works.
+LCA doesn't increment the PC twice, I think I need to move the uSreset down to be on a line by itself.
+LDA $XXXX does increment the PC three times.
+But the PC isn't being increment three times on a JMP, only once for some reason.
+What I need are some more LEDs so I can see all the 16 decode ROM bits.
+Hopefully my LEDs will arrive early this coming week.